Agriculture: Small Grains Pest Management Guidelines

 Chemical Control

-In the event that new races of the fungus render current sources of resistance obsolete, foliar fungicides can be applied to control disease outbreaks.
-Application timing will depend on when initial infections occur and on the specific label restrictions for each fungicide; the objective is to protect the flag leaf from infection and to protect the plant during the grain-fill period.
+If cultivar resistance breaks down, foliar fungicides can be applied to control disease outbreaks.
+Application timing will depend on when initial infections occur and on the specific label restrictions for each fungicide.
+The objective is to protect the flag leaf from infection and to protect the plant during the grain-fill period.

 Common name Amount per acre** REI‡ PHI‡